PET HEALTH

 Pet Insurance Can Help With Liver Disease Treatment Costs

-Whether your pup is dealing with a chronic illness or something more sudden, having a pet insurance policy with MetLife Pet can make the costs associated with liver disease more affordable.
-If you’re wondering if pet insurance is the best call for you, here’s how we helped a family with treatment for liver disease.
+Whether your pup is dealing with a chronic illness or something more sudden, having a pet insurance policy with MetLife Pet can make the costs associated with liver disease more financially accessible.
+If you’re wondering whether pet insurance is the best call for you, here’s how we helped a family with treatment for liver disease.

-Louie was a happy little Maltese in Idaho who suddenly started to lose weight and stop eating.
-His owners noticed these changes and took him to the vet right away.
-His parents found out that Louie was dealing with liver disease.
-In total, the exam cost around $727.
-Thankfully, Louie’s parents had a MetLife Pet dog insurance policy and got over $445 reimbursed.
-Now Louie is well on the road to recovery.6
+Valery, a happy little Maltese in New Jersey, suddenly started to lose weight and stop eating.
+Her owners noticed these changes and took her to the vet right away.
+Valery was diagnosed with liver disease and needed surgery to help treat it.
+In total, the surgery cost over $1,450.
+Thankfully, Valery’s parents already had a MetLife Pet dog insurance policy for her and got reimbursed over $1,300.
+Now Valery is back to her spunky self.6

-Get customizable, award-winning pet insurance from MetLife Pet, so you can focus on your dog’s care instead of the vet bills.
+Get customizable, award-winning7 pet insurance from MetLife Pet, so you can focus on your dog’s care instead of the vet bills.
 Start by getting your free, personalized quote today.

 We Can Help You Protect Your Pup